-Mission: Global Detroit seeks to establish a Detroit regional program similar to that existing in a dozen other U.S. cities that have proven to be effective at attracting startups, attaining visas, attracting capital to those startups, and creating jobs.
-Our objectives are to (1) enhance the talent pool of startup founders; (2) attract dynamic startups to the region; (3) accelerate the growth and job creation of immigrant-founded startups in the region; and (4) build a global region that attracts talent, investment, and interest from international students, immigrant talent, and investors.
+Global EIR seeks to enhance Southeast Michigan's talent pool of startup founders, attract dynamic startups to the region, accelerate the growth and job creation of immigrant-founded startups and build a global region that attracts talent, investment and interest from international students, immigrant talent, and investors.

 - Immigrants founded 51% (44 of 87) of startups valued at $1 billion or more.